filecoin-project/filecoin-docs/README.md

 ## Contributing

 Want to help out?
 Pull requests (PRs) are always welcome!
 If you want to help out but aren't sure where to start, check out the [issues board](https://github.com/filecoin-project/filecoin-docs/issues).

+### Link checking

+Links are checked using [lychee-action](https://github.com/lycheeverse/lychee-action) as confirugred by [check-external-links.yml](.github/workflows/check-external-links.yml).
+Working links are required before merging.
+If you have a link that should be excluded from checking use [`.lycheeignore`](https://github.com/lycheeverse/lychee-action?tab=readme-ov-file#excluding-links-from-getting-checked)

 ## Issues